copilot-jp/project-sprint/en/essentials/index.md

 ## Activity
 There are 2 types of activities by each member in the project.

-**Deliverable Activity** is for individual member to complete assigned ToDos and generate **Output** for incremental deliverables.
+**Progress Activity** is for individual member to complete assigned ToDos and generate **Output** for incremental deliverables.

-**Mental Activity** is for individual member to come up with anything about the team or the project itself, resulting in **Tension** which should be shared with the team.
+**Teaming Activity** is for individual member to come up with anything about the team or the project itself, resulting in **Tension** which should be shared with the team.

 ## Process